-Ben’s practice is founded in direct observation and specialises in birds, working primarily in watercolour.
+Ben’s practice is founded in direct observation and often features birds, working primarily in watercolour.
 Studies of living birds are made in the field, while dead birds are taken to the studio.
 Moments in time, and the relationship between the process of observation and depiction, are the engines that drive Ben’s work – the tension between the ‘need’ to capture the moment or the vision, and the desire to let the medium speak its own language.

 In 2015 Ben was invited to become an Artist Member of the Society of Wildlife Artists (SWLA).
-The SWLA is a registered charity that seeks to generate appreciation and delight in the natural world through all forms of fine art inspired by the world’s wildlife, and represents some of the world’s most respected and well known wildlife artists.
+The SWLA is a registered charity that seeks to generate appreciation and delight in the natural world through all forms of fine art inspired by the world’s wildlife, and represents some of the world’s most respected and well-known wildlife artists.
 The focus of the Society’s year is the annual exhibition ‘The Natural Eye’ at the Mall Galleries, London.

-A more detailed CV, with a list of exhibitions is available here.
+A more detailed CV, with a list of exhibitions, is available here.

 Ben’s works are organised into different sections within the Gallery menu.
 Go to Purchase original art to find out how to purchase artworks.
 You can contact Ben here.